Singapore Home Loan Rates 2026: Fixed 1.40%, SORA 1.07% | Nexus

 Best forJumbo loans & flexibility

-In April 2026, fixed and SORA-linked packages are surprisingly close.
-3M Compounded SORA sits at 1.0201% p.a., with 1M Compounded SORA at 0.9708% p.a.
-A SORA-linked package with a 0.55% bank spread runs at roughly 1.57% p.a. effective.
-On a S$700,000 outstanding loan, that is only about S$60–S$130 per month more than the cheapest mainstream fixed rate.
-The trade-off now is between certainty (fixed) and flexibility (SORA, which could fall further or rise).
-Jumbo borrowers (S$1.5M+) often get the tightest SORA spreads of all — sometimes 0.20%–0.30% — which can make SORA cheaper than the headline fixed rate.
+In May 2026, fixed and SORA-linked packages are surprisingly close.
+3M Compounded SORA sits at 1.0514% p.a., with 1M Compounded SORA at 1.0744% p.a.
+A SORA-linked package with a 0.55% bank spread runs at roughly 1.60% p.a. effective.
+On a S$700,000 outstanding loan, that works out to only about S$60 to S$130 a month more than the cheapest mainstream fixed rate.
+So the real choice now is certainty against flexibility.
+Fixed gives you a known number; SORA can fall further or rise.
+Jumbo borrowers (S$1.5M+) tend to get the tightest SORA spreads of all, sometimes 0.20% to 0.30%, which can make SORA cheaper than the headline fixed rate.

 Why have rates fallen so far?
-SORA tracked global rates higher in 2022–2023, peaking above 3.7%.
+SORA tracked global rates higher in 2022 and 2023, peaking above 3.7%.
 Through 2024 and 2025, easing inflation and softer SGD-USD funding pressure pulled SORA back down.
-By April 2026 it sits near multi-year lows.
-Banks have responded by sharpening fixed-rate offers to defend market share — which is why the gap between fixed and floating is so narrow today.
+By May 2026 it sits near multi-year lows.
+Banks have answered by sharpening their fixed-rate offers to defend market share.
+That is why the gap between fixed and floating is so narrow today.

-“3M Compounded SORA is at 1.0201% in April 2026 — SORA-linked packages are competitive again.
-The decision in 2026 is less about cost and more about certainty versus flexibility.
+“3M Compounded SORA is at 1.0514% in May 2026, so SORA-linked packages are competitive again.
+In 2026 the decision is less about cost and more about certainty versus flexibility.
 The one thing you should never do is sit on your bank’s board rate.
 That is where the real money is lost.”

 HDB vs Private Property: Does Your Loan Type Affect the Rate?

-The short answer: not materially, for bank loans.
-Both HDB resale buyers and private property buyers can access the same fixed and SORA-linked packages from Singapore banks.
-The differences lie elsewhere — mostly in how much you can borrow, not how much it costs.
+Not really, for bank loans.
+HDB resale buyers and private property buyers can both reach the same fixed and SORA-linked packages from Singapore banks.
+The differences sit elsewhere, mostly in how much you can borrow rather than what it costs.

 What Affects the Rate You Actually Get?

-Advertised home loan rates are not guaranteed to every applicant.
-Banks adjust the effective rate — and their willingness to offer it — based on several factors specific to your profile.
+The advertised rate is not guaranteed to every applicant.
+Banks adjust the effective rate, and how keen they are to offer it at all, based on a few things specific to your profile.

 Why No Single Bank Has the Best Rate for Everyone

-Bank home loan rate promotions in Singapore change monthly.
-A rate DBS led in January may have been overtaken by OCBC in March and matched by UOB in April.
-The headline number is only part of the picture — you also need to compare legal fee subsidies, cashback clawback periods, what the rate reverts to after lock-in, and whether the lender’s credit assessment fits your income type (salaried, variable, self-employed, or commission-based).
-All 16+ MAS-regulated lenders are members of the Association of Banks in Singapore and follow MAS rules — but their pricing strategies differ sharply.
+Bank home loan promotions in Singapore change month to month.
+A rate DBS led in January might be overtaken by OCBC in March and matched by UOB in April.
+The headline number is only part of it.
+You also need to weigh legal fee subsidies, cashback clawback periods, what the rate reverts to after lock-in, and whether the lender’s credit assessment fits your income type (salaried, variable, self-employed or commission-based).
+All 16+ MAS-regulated lenders belong to the Association of Banks in Singapore and follow the same MAS rules.
+Their pricing strategies, though, differ sharply.

-The fastest way to find the genuinely cheapest home loan rate in Singapore for your profile is to approach all 16+ lenders at once.
-An independent broker does exactly that — at no cost to you.
+The quickest way to find the genuinely cheapest rate for your profile is to put it in front of all 16+ lenders at once.
+An independent broker does that for you, at no cost.
 The bank pays the referral fee on disbursement.
-You receive a side-by-side comparison of every live package, including spreads and subsidies that are not published on any bank’s public rate sheet.
+You get a side-by-side comparison of every live package, including spreads and subsidies that never appear on any bank’s public rate sheet.
 Start with our live rate sheet across 16+ banks.

 What to Do Right Now